-Osteo-P™ ‘s pore sizes provide the optimal environment for vascularization and bone infiltration.
-The resulting increase in surface area allows the flow of fluids and metabolites, leading to healthy formation of vascularized bone.
+Osteo-P™‘s porosity and pore sizes provide the optimal environment for vascularization and bone infiltration.
+The resulting increase in surface area allows the inflow of fluids and metabolites leading to healthy formation of vascularized bone.

 Optimum Degradation Profile

-Osteo-P™ is replaced by newly forming bone following the natural course of repair and regeneration.
-The degredation profile, in conjunction with host bone regeneration, results in the formation of the patient's own vascularized bone.
+Osteo-P™ is replaced by newly formed bone following the natural course of repair and regeneration.
+The degradation profile, in conjunction with host bone regeneration, results in the formation of the patient's own vascularized bone.